Fientje Maritje Suebu: Ambassador to New Zealand

 In February 2021, Suebu was nominated by President Joko Widodo as ambassador to New Zealand, with concurrent accreditation to Samoa, the Kingdom of Tonga, the Cook Islands and Niue.
 Her nomination was approved by the House of Representatives first commission after passing an assessment in July that year.
-She was installed on 12 January 2022, becoming the first indigenuous Papuan woman to be appointed as ambassador.
+She was installed on 12 January 2022, becoming the first indigenous Papuan woman to be appointed as ambassador.

 Suebu presents her credentials to Governor-General of New Zealand Cindy Kiro.

 She presented her credentials to Governor-General of New Zealand Cindy Kiro on 22 February, the Queen's Representative of the Cook Islands Tom Marsters on 11 May, King of Tonga Tupou VI on 27 June, Premier of Niue Dalton Tagelagi on 19 July, and the O le Ao o le Malo Tuimalealiʻifano Vaʻaletoʻa Sualauvi II on 20 February 2023.
 She is Indonesia's first ambassador to the Cook Islands and Niue.

 During his tenure, Suebu faced pleas for help from Papuan students in the country who had their scholarships from local autonomy governments revoked.
 The students demanded an audience with President Joko Widodo.
 Suebu later met with representatives of the students to discuss their demands.
 According to Suebu, the revocation was based on a “thorough assessment” of academic progress initiated in 2017 and only those falling behind academically were being recalled.
 She denied any budget cuts being made by the provincial government.